Skip to content

 make signer # or just one

-Compiled binaries: ~/bin/mcp-broker · ~/bin/mcp-broker-http · ~/bin/signer · ~/bin/broker-ctl · ~/bin/broker · ~/bin/control-plane. make install injects the version from git describe --tags; a plain go build ./cmd/... still works but reports a dev-<commit> version.
+Compiled binaries: ~/bin/infrabroker (the unified broker frontend) · ~/bin/signer · ~/bin/broker-ctl · ~/bin/control-plane · ~/bin/approval-bridge · ~/bin/infrabroker-shim (host-side sealed-exec verifier — deploy with deploy/install-shim.sh on managed targets, not on the service hosts), plus the deprecated compat wrappers ~/bin/{broker, mcp-broker, mcp-broker-http} (each just runs the matching infrabroker serve-*). make install injects the version from git describe --tags; a plain go build ./cmd/... still works but reports a dev-<commit> version.
 Run make version to see what would be embedded.

 What survives a restart: with state_db set (signer and control plane), runtime grants/waivers and pending or approved-but-uncollected approvals are persisted (SQLite, write-through) and restored at startup.
 Live SSH sessions and the behaviour baseline are intentionally not persisted: a TCP connection cannot be resurrected, and the baseline re-learns.
 Without state_db, restarts drop grants/waivers/approvals as before (fail-safe).
 Back up the .db together with its -wal/-shm sidecar files.